Cognitive Behavioral Therapy in Los Angeles

 the Core Principle

 At its heart, CBT operates on a fundamental insight: Our thoughts, behaviors, and emotional responses are deeply interconnected and significantly impact our overall well-being.
+CBT for anxiety and depression focuses on restructuring negative thought patterns and developing healthier coping mechanisms.

 How CBT Works